Recipe by Lucky Noodles

 "A friend gave me her recipe and I reduced it to feed 4 instead of an army and tweaked it to our tastes.
 This is a wonderful cold soup bursting with garden freshness in every bite.
 Adjust the ingredients to suit your tastes or to use the bounty in your garden.
 And it doesn't heat up the kitchen on those hot summer days!
 Garnish with fresh parsley, chives, dollops of sour cream, and toast.
-Chill at least 1 hour; it is better the next day." — Lucky Noodles NOT a
+Chill at least 1 hour; it is better the next day."

 Watch video tips and tricks

 Thank you Lucky Noodles, for this great recipe!
 Hubs was in gazpacho heaven.
 I made this a day ahead of time, doubling the recipe.
 Since I wanted a chunky soup, I went about this a little differently.
 I started by pulsing my tomatoes in the food processor until I achieved the texture I was after and poured them into a bowl.
 I did the same with the bell peppers (I used red, green and yellow) and onions and poured them in the bowl.
 Then again with the cucumbers.
 This allowed me to control the texture of all the vegetables.
 Finally, again in the food processor, I pulsed the bouillon, fresh oregano, fresh basil, seasonings, Worcestershire and red wine vinegar, along with about 1/2 cup of the tomato juice (I used V-8), then adding it to the bowl with the other processed veggies.
 I then added the remaining V-8 to the bowl to get the consistency I was looking for and ended up using it all.
 We enjoyed this the following evening with a sandwich for a delicious, easy meal.
 Thanks Lucky!

 I added a jalapeno and it helped some - but too much oregano, basil - needed cilantro.
 Good, but will not be using again.